aarikpokras/spectacleos/README.md

 `cd` into the spectacleos directory.

 Run `./first-time` and follow the instructions.

+You can open menu.html for a graphical menu.

 For information on the Migration Assistant, refer to the [wiki](https://github.com/aarikpokras/spectacleos/wiki/Migration-Assistant-(Migrator)).